mousomray/HR-Analytics-Dashboard-using-PowerBI/README.md

 The data modelling process was undertaken to create a logical structure for the data, enabling it to be analyzed and visualized effectively.

-# Data Analysis & visualization
+# Data Analysis & Visualization
 * Tree Map chart: Unleash the attrition distribution by gender, painting a vivid picture of the hidden patterns within your workforce.

 * Donut chart: Sink your teeth into attrition count by education field, unearthing trends that will reshape your talent strategies.